Phase 2 Evaluation Reports

 Emory University, in collaboration with Care USA, Care Nepal, and Interdisciplinary Analysts, is leading an impact evaluation of the Tipping Point approach in Nepal.
-The baseline study found that in program areas, even girls in school were at risk of being married early if perceived to be disobedient, for example by roaming or interacting with boys.
-Restrictive norms around girls’ mobility, interacting with boys, and participating in leisure activities outside the home intensify during adolescence to guard against’ reputational damage.
-Norms are somewhat in flux, especially among educated families, but girls who violate them are at risk of being married off early.
-Despite norms being in flux, girls face limitations in their ability to participate in decisions about the timing of marriage and choice of spouse.
+The baseline study found that in program areas, even girls in school were at risk of being married early if perceived to be disobedient – for example by roaming around their village “without purpose” or interacting with boys.
+Restrictive norms around girls’ mobility, interacting with boys, and participating in leisure activities outside the home intensify during adolescence to guard against’ expected reputational damage.
+Norms are somewhat in flux, especially among educated families, but despite this, girls face limitations in their ability to participate in decisions about the timing of marriage and choice of spouse.
 Collective action among adolescents is in a nascent stage, but there are some adult stakeholders who are committed to supporting such activity.

 Baseline Report- Bangladesh